 Value orientations are also an important factor in explaining the different attitudes and decisions of consumers.
 The values reflect the goals that the person sets for himself and the ways for their realization.
 Lifestyle plays an important role here, as it not only reflects the activities of people, their interests, and opinions but also through it a person interprets, comprehends, and predicts all his life events, aligning them with their values.
 Lifestyle is constantly changing and this is necessary to match both the value system and the attitudes of the individual.
 There are three main categories and consumer lifestyles:

 The first category covers consumers who spend their money solely on meeting their primary needs, from which they are guided.
-Most often they have a minimum income, on the brink of poverty, unemployed.
+Most often they have a minimum income, are on the brink of poverty, unemployed.
 Their interests are related to necessities and only the price is important;

 The second category is consumers who shape their behavior from external factors and they are the main consumer group in the market.
-When they make purchases, they tend to get influence by others.
+When they make purchases, they tend to get influenced by others.
 They are divided into three subtypes: belonging to others, imitating, and successful.
 The first two types try to gain the approval of others.
-They are prone to imitation and follow fashion trends, while at the same time their attitudes are in line with the opinion of influential people.
+They are prone to imitation and follow fashion trends, while at the same time, their attitudes are in line with the opinion of influential people.
 The successful have a very high income and the goods they buy must show their high position.
-They focus on the latest models, love luxury and ostentation; such are the goods they buy;
+They focus on the latest models, and love luxury and ostentation; such are the goods they buy;

 The smallest group of consumers are those who are guided by their specific attitudes in their behavior, individualists, determined and impulsive, for whom the opinion of others is not important and do not comply with it.
 They like to experiment.
 For them, it is not the product itself that is important, but the process of consumption.